Saturday, January 31, 2009

 Desviación #3:

 Entrepreneurship in Mexico is alive and well.
-A common sight in residential areas are tienditas (little stores) set out in front of a house, doing a brisk business in food, drinks, sometimes vegetables and fruits, or candy and other snacks.
+A common sight in residential areas are tienditas (little stores) set out in front of a house, doing a brisk business in food, drinks, sometimes vegetables and fruits, or candy and other snacks, magazines, comic books, frequently clothing like sox and underwear, baby clothes.
 The fresh food stands are the hardest to by-pass.
 You can find every sort of taco imaginable ~ beef, pork, chicken, cheese, potato ~ plus wonderful tortas, sandwiches made with talera buns filled with shredded beef or pork, tomatoes, lettuce, radishes, all topped with salsa and hot sauce.
 Then at night, everything gets packed up and moved back indoors and the tiendita and all evidence thereof disappears until the next day.

 Fin de desviación #3